Whitney High School (Cerritos, California): Athletics

 Whitney High is part of the CIF Division IV, and the mascot is the Wildcat.
 In its earliest years WHS did not have any school athletics at all, and they gradually added small sports teams in later years.
+However, their girls basketball team has recently enjoyed success, winning the CIF Division IV title for the 2024-2025 school year.

 Whitney High is now part of the newly formed 605 league, Division 3, CIF Southern Section.

 Activities

 The WHS Yearbook won First Place and Outstanding Theme at the 2013 American Scholastic Press Association Yearbook Competition.

-WHS sponsors interscholastic sports and co-curricular activities including student government, service organizations, broadcast journalism, yearbook, marching band, drill team, pep squad.
-The school recently received funds to build a media center.

 WHS's award-winning robotics team participates in FIRST: For Inspiration and Recognition of Science and Technology, an organization founded in 1989 by Dean Kamen and Woodie Flowers to motivate young people in their schools and communities to reach an appreciation of science and technology.
 Currently the team competes in the FIRST Tech Challenge (FTC), and FIRST LEGO League (FLL).
 Students also participate in outreach programs in robotics with local elementary schools, community groups, and summer RoboCamps.

-Students have the opportunity to discuss and debate the most pressing national issues in the Junior Statesmen of America (JSA) program with other students from southern California.
+Students have the opportunity to debate national issues in the Junior Statesmen of America program with other students from southern California.

 "It's Finally Friday" (a.k.a.
-"IFF") is a televised show broadcast over the school's television network every Friday, from September 2003 and until June 2005, and brought back from 2006–2008.
+"IFF") is a televised show broadcast over the school's television network every Friday, from September 2003 and until June 2005, and brought back from 2006 to 2008.

-The Whitney Independent News Network was founded during the 2009 – 2010 school year by teacher Eric Gutierrez.
+The Whitney Independent News Network was founded during the 2009 – 2010 school year.

 In 2009, the school ceased publishing Aspects, the student newspaper.
 In 2018, the school newspaper was brought back by the Newspaper Club and is called The Wildcat's Tale.

 "Whitney High School Live" is Whitney's news program that airs three times a week during homeroom.
-It began in the 2014-2015 school year and still runs to this day.
-It was founded and made possible by teacher Rod Ziolkowski.
+It began in the 2014–2015 school year.